gevulotnetwork/taiko-demo/README.md

 Tx Hash:fbb7df66a50610c89e2fbb70684e89a881d332db599080db6a1650022b5268ad
 ```

-You'll need to save off the prover and verifier hashes in order to execute them.
+Copy the prover and verifier hash strings -- they will be used in the next step.

 ### 6.3 Task execution